-55. I can't recall any allegations of abuse involving a pupil can't recall any allegations.
-I have a vague recollection of complaints that he was being picked on by some boys in the boarding house but I can't recall any specifics.
+55. I can't recall any allegations of abuse involving a pupil vague recollection of complaints that he was being picked on by some boys in the boarding house but I can't recall any specifics.

 56. As I said I can't recall this specific incident.
-In general, however, there had been significant disquiet from staff, and, I think pupils and parents too, re the relationship between Lynn Smith and QRS as regards the perceived bias from Lynn towards QRS and This led to a number of investigations by the MoD re their conduct.
+In general, however, there had been significant disquiet from staff, and, I think pupils and parents too, re the relationship between Lynn Smith and ORS as regards the perceived bias from Lynn towards ORS and This led to a number of investigations by the MoD re their conduct.
 As a result of these they were both suspended and later sacked.
 I was not privy to any of the findings of these investigations